 That's no bad thing.
 Disney Plus is exactly what we need right now, all things considered; as we mentioned in our Disney Plus review, the service is crammed with hundreds of hours of feel-good content across a variety of genres.
 More specifically, it's found a good balance between family-friendly fare and more mature shows recently (particularly in the UK and Australia).
 That means you can be watching everything from Disney films to new episodes of Hawkeye depending on your mood.

 To help you decide if Disney Plus is for you, we've rustled up everything you need to know about the Netflix rival below.
-That includes pricing, availability, what's on it, and the most important question of all - whether it's actually worthwhile.
+That includes pricing, availability, and the most important question of all: whether it's worthwhile.